indeetv/embeddable-player-v2-integration-demo/readme.md

 - **embeddablePlayerInitializationUrl**: URL for loading the initialization script for the player.
 - **embeddablePlayerTemplateURL**: URL for fetching the embeddable player HTML template.
 - **apiKey**: API key for authentication.
+- **loginApiUrl**: URL for logging in the user for auth token to access playback api.
+- **authToken**: Token returned by the login api which will be used to access playback.

 ## Running the demo